gcervantes8/Star-Classifier-For-Mario-64/README.md

 Initial testing showed that most of the running time was in taking a screenshot.

-### Fast screenshot tool tested
+### Fast screenshot tools tested

 * PIL library - The PIL library is used for most of the preprocessing steps, so it would be convenient to use this format.
 * MSS library - Was found to be faster than using the PIL library, this is the current method used because it is faster than using the PIL library even if you convert to PIL format after taking the screenshot.
 * win32 API - To use this, you have to specify the program name that you want to take the screenshot of, it found the program name but when taking the screenshot the screenshot came out to be a black screen, this is supposed to be faster, so if a speedup is needed then looking more into this API could be helpful.

-### Current Speed
+### Current Application Speed

-Super Mario 64 runs in 29.97 frames per second (NSTC), the program is able to screenshot and classify how many stars you have in slightly less than a frame.
+Super Mario 64 runs in 29.97 frames per second (NTSC), the program is able to screenshot and classify how many stars you have in slightly less than a frame.

 If there is a need for a speedup, then there are several options.
 Get a faster screenshot library, this will have the most impact in speed.
 Additionally you could make a smaller neural network model.